 Jan Miller says

 I have a brand new home with hickory, pre-finished wood flooring.
 I’ve noticed the small bore holes (and powdery frass around them) in 3 locations.
 What is the best treatment for assuring the beetles are killed so they don’t infest adjacent wood?
-From what I’ve read here, is Jecta Gel the product to start with, using it in the bore holes and seams of the wood flooring around the affected areas?
+From what I’ve read here, is FS MP the product to start with, using it in the bore holes and seams of the wood flooring around the affected areas?

 Tech Support says